-Bandersnatch, Hypertext, and the State of Interactive Stories in 2019
+Bandersnatch, Hypertext, and the State of Interactive Stories

 Interest in non-linear storytelling is rekindling.
 Two months ago, the Black Mirror studio released a movie called Bandersnatch on Netflix.
 The film is interactive, enabling its audience to choose from a menu of two options at the end of each scene.
 Perhaps the most innovative aspect of the film is that choices aren’t merely about what should happen next, but also about the mood, style, and even the meaning of the story that unfolds.
 This month, Amazon has launched a skill for its Alexa voice assistant that presents a Choose Your Own Adventure audiobook, where readers can use their voice to navigate the story.